 Thinking of moving to Hanoi?
 This article’s all about giving you enough information to choose the right apartment for you, and avoid a few of the most common mistakes.
-While it’s focused mainly on Hanoi, it should be relevant to any of Vietnam’s larger cities.
+While it’s focused mainly on Hanoi (be sure to check out our guide on where to live in Hanoi if it’s your city of choice), it should be relevant to any of Vietnam’s larger cities.

 NOTE: This article suggests you take care of unscrupulous landlords and does not infer that vietnamese landlords are not to be trusted.
 There are many good landlords out there, as well as not so good ones, like in any country and we are simply saying ‘Be careful.
 Do some research first.’

 Many expats prefer to live alone or with a friend or partner, which case they’ll go for a studio, one or two bedroom apartment.
 But you’ll see quite a few living in large shared houses, too.

 These can be gorgeous, and are often owned by native Hanoians whose children have flown the nest and who are now looking to make some passive income while downsizing.
 These shared houses can be great if you decide to rent with a whole group of friends or are looking to meet new people.
 The only thing to be careful of is if your name’s on the contract and one of your housemates decides to move, it may well be you who has to find a new tenant and/or cover the rent whilst that room is vacant.